100 Sporting Events You Must See Live

 I got my own pink leotard and had my hair cut to match, and went to my skating lessons every week.
 However my fascination with skating quickly waned and I gave up before I could ever master going backwards.
 My Olympic hopes were dashed.
 However I still love to watch the Olympics and the whole new slew of winter sports around snowboarding and freestyle makes me dream of being young and fearless again!

 Sports bring the world together whether it’s the Olympics, the World Cup, or the Tour De France.
-Nothing brings the world of sports together more than the Olympics.
-Sure, it’s great watching it every night on TV, however we all know that great sporting events are better live than via television.
-It’s my wish that in my lifetime I’ll be able to go as a spectator to the Games.
-So when I came across the book The 100 Sporting Events You Must See Live by Robert Tuchman I knew it would make my list of ‘must sees’ grow way beyond the Olympics!
+Sure, it’s great watching all of these events on TV, however we all know that great sporting events are better live than via television.
+So when I came across the book The 100 Sporting Events You Must See Live by Robert Tuchman I knew it would make my list of sports trips grow way beyond just my desire to go to the Olympics!

 Robert Tuchman is a sports addict.
 He is the founder of TSE Sports & Entertainment, a sports marketing company.
 He’s had the opportunity to attend many of the events in person.